 Saros Cycles in Astrology

-Because each Saros cycle repeats every 19 years, the recurrence of your prenatal solar eclipse occurs at ages 19, 36, 55, 74 and 93.
+Because each Saros cycle repeats every 19 years, the recurrence of your prenatal solar eclipse occurs around ages 19, 36, 55, 74 and 93.
 This is commonly referred to as an “eclipse return.”

-However, we don’t need to limit ourselves to just looking at the prenatal solar eclipse!
-You can look up the Saros cycle for any and every eclipse that occurs, and know that this series will repeat again every 19 years.
+However, we don’t need to limit ourselves to just looking at the prenatal solar eclipse.
+You can look up the Saros cycle for any eclipse and then consider it in relation to life repetitions that occur every 19 years.
 This is particularly useful when an eclipse hits a key degree in your chart – you can prepare yourself for what may occur the next time it comes around.

 You could also do this for key moments in history, tracing backwards and forwards in time what occurred in history during each Saros cycle.